INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/5 - Consensus Algorithms.md

 # Consensus Algorithms

-Consensus algorithms enable distributed systems, like blockchains, to agree on a single source of truth.
+Consensus algorithms enable distributed systems, like blockchain, to agree on a single source of truth.
 They ensure that all nodes in the network maintain a consistent ledger, despite potential failures or malicious actors.

 ---

-## Common Consensus Algorithms

-### **1. Proof of Work (PoW)**
+## **Proof of Work (PoW)**
 Miners solve computational puzzles to validate transactions and create new blocks.

 - **Advantages**: High security due to the computational difficulty of attacks.